Pavel-Stojanov/KII-Project/README.md

 > allow-list; `swedencentral` + `Standard_D2s_v3` is one valid combination.
 List
 > what a subscription permits with
 > `az vm list-skus --location <region> --resource-type virtualMachines --all --query "[?restrictions[0]==null].name" -o tsv`.

+The `azure-load-balancer-health-probe-request-path=/healthz` annotation is required: because the Ingress is host-based, the Azure LoadBalancer's default HTTP health probe to `/` would get a 404 (no matching host on a bare probe request) and mark the node unhealthy, so it must probe ingress-nginx's always-200 `/healthz` endpoint instead.

 TLS is handled by **cert-manager**: install it once (`kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml`),